What is a Digital marketing competitive analysis?

 - It will show you how to outdo your competitors in these areas so that your consumer’s attention doesn’t wander.

 - This will lead to a competitive advantage over others in your sector.

-An effective competitive research can prevent a lot of wasted time, money, and effort when starting or expanding a business.
+Effective competitive research can save time, money, and effort when starting or expanding a business.

-Importance of competitor analysis: The need to compare yourself to rivals has never been more critical.
+Importance of marketing competitor analysis: The need to compare yourself to rivals has never been more critical.

 Direct and indirect competitors broken down